Paul V. Yoder: Composer and arranger

 Yoder's first band composition, "Our Family Band", was published in 1933.
 He wrote over 1,500 original compositions and arrangements during the course of his career.
 He composed and arranged with a focus on works for young bands and also produced several instrumental methods.
 Biographer Steven Kelly stated "his emphasis on ensemble class instruction changed the manner in which bands were taught" and also that a band student between the 1930s and 1970s in the U.S. would be unlikely to be able to go without experiencing a Yoder piece.
-Yoder published primarily through Niel Kjos publishing, but also nearly 100 other firms worldwide.
+Yoder published primarily through Neil Kjos publishing, but also nearly 100 other firms worldwide.

 Yoder was also the author of charts for over 30 marching band shows.

 Yoder also composed Tennessee Tech’s fight song in 1946 and Texas State's Fight song "Go Bobcats!" in 1961.

 Yoder's arrangement of "You're a Grand Old Flag" is commonly used today by the U.S. military in its performances of the song.